-Yoga is one of the most popular ancient disciplines and health conscious people talk about the various benefits of Yoga.
-Included in the benefits of yoga is that it can be effective for weight loss too.
+Yoga is one of the most popular ancient disciplines and health conscious people talk about the various benefits.
+Included in the benefits is that it can be effective for weight loss too.
 Many people are surprised that yoga can actually assist with a weight loss plan.
 An investigation into whether yoga is actually beneficial for weight loss showed some interesting things.
 That includes which yoga asanas can actually help with weight loss.

 Paripurna Navasana or Boat Pose